CNES/S1Tiling/docs/configuration.rst

       .. _Processing.fname_fmt:
   * - ``fname_fmt.*``
-    - Set of filename format templates that permits to override the default filename formats used to generate filenames.
+    - Set of filename format templates that permit to override the default filename formats used to generate filenames.

       The filename formats can be overridden for both intermediary and final